Qubic-Core-Services/What-is-Qubic-Core-Services-QCS-/README.md

 # Who-is-Qubic-Core-Services (QCS)
 QCS is the operational and strategic backbone of the Qubic Network.
 Elected by the quorum, QCS is accountable for aligning ecosystem-wide priorities, accelerating adoption, and executing key initiatives that contribute to the long-term growth and decentralization of Qubic.

-## Key Outcomes QCS Delivers: ##
+They include the workgroups Eocsytem, Marketing, Strategy Finance Operations and Ecoysystem.
+QCS delivers the below outcomes:

 ## Drives Qubic’s Strategic Roadmap
 Aligns with Qubic Core Technology to co-develop and maintain a shared roadmap that reflects both protocol-level advancements and ecosystem needs.